nemo0622/pokeemerald-expansion/README.md

         - MapSec: Named the Asteri Sea, the "northern" section of the Sea of Ilios
         - Marmaro is an island with Marble quarries, many rock and fairy types
         - Myrrini is an island with a large, busy port and is covered in grape vines
-            - Gym 5: Thyrsus, a Poison/Confusion themed gym leader
+            - Gym 5: Euterpe, a Poison/Confusion themed gym leader
                 - Based on Dionysus, always talking about festivals and parties
                 - Team: Ludicolo (party!), Grafaiai, Seviper, Gligar, and Hypno (level 30-32)
                 - Unlocks Dive outside of battle